-FIDReC's prevailing Refund Rules may be obtained from FIDReC's website at www.fidrec.com.sg.
+FIDReC's prevailing Refund Rules are set out in FIDReC's website at www.fidrec.com.sg.
 A copy will also be provided upon request.

 With effect from 1 September 2011, for all other claims:-

 The complainant pays a flat case fee of S\$50 per claim and the Financial Institution pays a flat case fee of S\$500 per claim.
 No rebate or refund will be given to the complainant or the Financial Institution.